 Installing quartz countertops yourself is a simple process requiring little more than cutting the counter to fit and then gluing it into place.
-No special installation tools are necessary.
+No special installation tools, other than a circular saw, are necessary.
 For most DIY homeowners, this means a project that you can complete in a single afternoon, enabling you to enjoy your new countertop the very next day.

 Test fit the countertop to the measured space by placing the counter on top of the cabinets that you're covering.
-Leave space at the rear of the placement to allow for the mounting of the backsplash.
+Leave space at the rear to allow for the mounting of the backsplash.
 If cutting is necessary to make the counter fit the space, then mark a cutting line along the face of the countertop.

-Put on a pair of work gloves and safety goggles to protect from possible quartz chips.
+Put on a pair of work gloves and safety goggles to protect yourself from flying quartz chips.
 Use a circular saw with a diamond blade attached to cut the quartz.
 Start the cut from the edge of the countertop, pushing the blade along the line slowly with minimal force.
 Allow the blade to do the work of cutting through the quartz for you.